All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 - Eventually, the frequency of the coughing starts to decrease and the infected person enters the convalescent stage, with coughing decreasing over the next several weeks.
-Pertussis infection, however, can sometimes lead to complications such as pneumonia, encephalitis, and seizures, and it can be deadly.
+Pertussis infection, however, can sometimes lead to complications such as encephalitis and seizures and it can be deadly.
 Infants tend to be the most severely affected and may require hospitalization.

 Pertussis infections used to be very common in the United States, affecting about 200,000 people in epidemics that would occur every few years.
 Since the introduction of a pertussis vaccine and widespread vaccination of infants, this number has drastically decreased.
 (For details on the pertussis vaccine, see the Centers for Disease Control and Prevention (CDC)'s Pertussis: Summary of Vaccine Recommendations.)

-- Detection of pertussis genetic material (Polymerase Chain Reaction, PCR)
+- Detection of pertussis genetic material (polymerase chain reaction, PCR)

 - Blood tests for pertussis antibodies (serology), IgA, IgG, IgM

-Many adults and vaccinated people who have pertussis will present with only persistent coughing.
+Many adults and vaccinated people with pertussis will present with only persistent coughing and not the classic paroxysmal cough.
 Suspicion of pertussis infection is increased in people who have the classic "whoop," in people who have cold symptoms and have been in close contact with someone who has been diagnosed with pertussis, and when there is a known pertussis outbreak in the community.
-A pertussis culture and/or PCR test will usually be ordered on these people but should not be performed on close contacts who do not have symptoms.
+A pertussis culture and/or PCR test will usually be ordered on these people.
+Testing should not be performed on close contacts who do not have symptoms.

 How is the sample collected for testing?

-For a culture or for a test for genetic material (PCR) or for DFA, a nasopharyngeal (NP) swab or nasal aspirate is used.
-The nasopharyngeal swab is collected by having you tip your head back and then a Dacron swab (like a long Q-tip with a small head) is gently inserted into one of your nostrils until resistance is met.
+For a culture or for a test for genetic material (PCR), a nasopharyngeal (NP) swab or nasal aspirate is used.
+The nasopharyngeal swab is collected by having the patient tip their head back and then a Dacron swab (like a long Q-tip with a small head) is gently inserted into one of the nostrils until resistance is met.
 It is left in place for several seconds, then rotated several times to collect cells, and withdrawn.
-This is not painful, but it may tickle a bit, cause your eyes to tear, and provoke a coughing paroxysm.
+This is not painful, but it may tickle a bit, cause the person's eyes to tear, and provoke a coughing paroxysm.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.